 Heart disease is the number one cause of death in both men and women.
 Many risk factors contribute to the onset of heart disease.
-A new study found that gray hair could be linked to heart disease and that men with unhealthy habits and graying hair should be on alert.
+Surprisingly, a new study found that there is a connection between gray hair heart disease.
+So, men with unhealthy habits and graying hair should be on alert.

-About one in four people will die from heart disease and there are risk factors like obesity, high cholesterol and/or blood pressure, excess stress, and smoking habits contribute to your chances of getting it.
+About one in four people will die from heart disease.
+Risk factors like obesity, high cholesterol and/or blood pressure, excess stress, and smoking habits contribute to your chances of getting it.

-A new study has found a new risk factor–gray hair could be linked to heart disease.
+A new study has found a new connection between gray hair and heart disease.

-The study was done by the European Society of Cardiology and recently shared at the EuroPrevent 2017 by Dr. Irini Samuel.
+European Society of Cardiology conducted the study and recently shared it at the EuroPrevent 2017 by Dr. Irini Samuel.

-One of the points presented was that atherosclerosis, which is the plaque build-up in the arteries, and graying hair share some of the same mechanisms.
+One of the points mentioned that atherosclerosis, the plaque build-up in the arteries, and graying hair share similar mechanisms.
 This means that each can cause inflammation, hormonal shifts, and DNA repair.

 At the conclusion of the observational study, the researchers found that men with a score of three or high had a greater association with coronary artery disease.
 This also excluded age and previously noted cardiovascular risk factors.